-Elizabeth spent many years as a widow, and made her home circa 1936 in Uledi, Fayette County.
+Elizabeth spent several years as a widow, and made her home circa 1936 in Uledi, Fayette County.
 She married again to (?)
 Schell ( ? - ? ).
 In 1939, she dwelled in Grindstone, Fayette County.

 Son Howard Edward Everly (1919-1979) was born in 1919.
-He married Phyllis Griffiths ( ? - ? ), a native of Brownsville, Fayette County, in 1941.
+In 1941, he married Phyllis Griffiths ( ? - ? ), a native of Brownsville, Fayette County.
 He served in the Japanese Theatre during World War II.
 Following his discharge and return home, they relocated to Michigan where they raised their four children in Ferndale, Oakland County.
 Howard and their son William Earl Everly (1952-1992) are buried at their former homesite in Fairview, Oscoda County, MI.
 The family continues to expand and three sons and nine grandchildren live today in Iowa.

 ~ Son James Milroy Everly ~

 Son James Milroy Everly (1888-1949) was born on Aug.
 3, 1888 in Uniontown, Fayette County.